PetarMc1/TicTacToe/README.md

 #### Downloading the JAR

-Alternatively, you can download the JAR file from the [latest release](https://github.com/PetarMc1/TicTacToe/releases/latest).
+Alternatively, you can download the JAR file from the [downloads page](https://petarmc.com/projects/TicTacToe/downloads).
 Once downloaded, you can run the JAR file directly by executing the following command:

 ```bash